-South Africa boasts natural wonders such as abundant wildlife, beautiful flora and fauna, stunning natural landscapes, and diverse culture.
+South Africa boasts natural wonders such as abundant wildlife, beautiful flora and fauna, stunning natural landscapes, and a diverse culture.
 After completing a fascinating safari in South Africa or a tour of different cities, there is only one way to unwind and relax: a beach vacation.

 Whether you desire the perfect waves to surf, want some solitude, or need to spend time on a scenic bay, South Africa has it all.

 Not limited to only Cape Town, here are the top 7 beaches in South Africa you need to visit at least once: